Getting started with your first ALPACA game

 ALPACA on Discord

-When you want to use ALPACA, you have two different options:
+If you want to use ALPACA, you have two different options:

-2. You can set up ALPACA for engine development, where you compile the engine (C++ code) yourself and are able to make changes to the core functionality of ALPACA (this is required on Mac and Linux, but also possible on Windows)
+2. You can set up ALPACA for engine development, where you compile the engine (C++ code) yourself and are able to make changes to the core functionality of ALPACA (this is required on Mac and Linux, but also possible on Windows).

-Setup your PC for game development (Windows)
+Setting up your PC for game development (Windows)

 1. Get ALPACA for Windows.